Low Stock

 • Type: Climbing Roses

-• Specific Color: Smoky purple magenta blend
+• Color: Smoky purple magenta blend

 • Fragrance: Moderately Fragrant